Show simple item record

 dc.description© ESO 2020.
 The original publication is available at https://doi.org/10.1051/0004-6361/201935589.

-dc.description.abstractGiant radio galaxies (GRGs) are a subclass of radio galaxies which have grown to megaparsec scales.
-GRGs are much rarer than normal sized radio galaxies ( less than 0.7 Mpc) and the reason for their gigantic sizes is still debated.
-Here, we report the biggest sample of GRGs identified to date.
-These objects were found in the LOFAR Two-metre Sky Survey (LoTSS) first data release images, which cover a 424 square degrees region.
-Of the 240 GRGs found, 228 are new discoveries.
-The GRGs have sizes ranging from 0.7 to 3.5 Mpc and have redshifts between 0.1 and 2.3.
-Seven GRGs have sizes above 2 Mpc and one has a size of ~ 3.5 Mpc.
-The sample contains 44 GRGs hosted by spectroscopically confirmed quasars.
-We also find that 21 GRGs are located in dense galaxy cluster/group environments, which were identified using optical data.
-Here, we present the search techniques employed and the resulting catalogue of the newly discovered large sample of GRGs.
-We also show that the spectral index of GRGs is similar to that of normal sized radio galaxies.en
+dc.description.abstractGiant radio galaxies (GRGs) are a subclass of radio galaxies, which have grown to megaparsec scales.
+GRGs are much rarer than normal-sized radio galaxies (< 0.7 Mpc) and the reason for their gigantic sizes is still debated.
+Here, we report on the biggest sample of GRGs identified to date.
+These objects were found in the LOFAR Two-metre Sky Survey first data release images, which cover a 424 deg2 region.
+Of the 239 GRGs found, 225 are new discoveries.
+The GRGs in our sample have sizes ranging from 0.7 Mpc to 3.5 Mpc and have redshifts (z) between 0.1 and 2.3.
+Seven GRGs have sizes above 2 Mpc and one has a size of ∼3.5 Mpc.
+The sample contains 40 GRGs hosted by spectroscopically confirmed quasars.
+Here, we present the search techniques employed and the resulting catalogue of the newly discovered large sample of GRGs along with their radio properties.
+In this paper, we also show for the first time that the spectral index of GRGs is similar to that of normal-sized radio galaxies, indicating that most of the GRG population is not dead or is not similar to a remnant-type radio galaxy.
+We find that 20 out of 239 GRGs in our sample are located at the centres of clusters and we present our analysis on their cluster environment and radio morphology.en

 dc.format.extent27